Surveys reveal time and again that security and data protection concerns are the top barriers to Cloud adoption.

 With multiple layers of security, our customers can enjoy full, end-to-end data privacy and protection, from Zadara’s physical storage infrastructure all the way to customers’ Cloud Servers.

 The Zadara Storage Clouds™ are physically located in the most secure data centers of the leading Public Cloud Providers.
-As of the writing of this document, Zadara Storage is installed at Equinix for Amazon Web Services (AWS), Rackspace, and OpSource.
+As of the writing of this document, Zadara Storage is installed at Equinix for Amazon Web Services (AWS), Microsoft Azure, Google Cloud and Equinix.
+Zadara Technology is also used by a big number of Service Providers and enterprise customers around the globe.
 These data centers feature, at minimum, the following important physical security attributes:

 - Biometric access controls